ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 pen to occur in any illegibly written
 article they may be disposed to send
-to some newspaper, we would come­
+to some newspaper, we would coms­
-mend the following from the &quot;Remie
+mend the following from the &quot;Remi-
-eie e o   o i e
+aieeo e ai e

-hap-
+hap.

 Many who condescend to illuminate
 the dark world with the fire of their
-genins through the colums of a pews-­
+genins through the colums of a news-­
 paper little think of the lot of the prin.­
 ter, who, almost suffocated by the
 smoke of a lamp, sits up till midnight
-to correct bad orthography and worss
+to correct bad orthography and worsa
 punctuation.
 I have seen the argu-­
 ments of lawyers, in high repute as
 scholars, sent to the printer, in their
-own handwriting, many words-espe-­
+own handwriting, many words--espe-­
-cially terhnical and foreign terms--ab.­
+cially terhnical and foreign terms-ab.­
 breviated, and those few, if there were
 any, entirely out of place.
 I have seen
 the sermons of divines sent to press
 without points or capitals to designate
-the divisions of sentences--sermone
+the divisions of sentences--sermons
-which, if published with the imperfec.­
+which, if published with the imperfec-­
 tions of the manuscript, would dis-­
 grace the printer&#x27;s devil, if he was the
 anthor.
 Suppose they had been print-­